-Over the past few months, the Meal Garden team has been doing a bit of research on the obstacles busy people and families face with preparing healthy meals at home.
+Over the past few months, the Meal Garden team has been doing a bit of research on the obstacles busy people and families face with meal planning and preparing healthy meals at home.

 We came in with the assumption that getting groceries and the actual cooking process itself were the biggest challenges.
 Little did we know that even answering the very first question, "What should I cook?" involves a whole lot of sifting through endless Pinterest bookmarks and trying to remember what items in the pantry/fridge can be turned into a meal.

 However we recognized that deciding what to cook could be simplified given the right tools.
 For the busy and the health conscious who strive to prepare wholesome home-cooked meals, working with traditional cookbooks is like carrying a jukebox around rather than a slick iPod.
 Traditional cookbooks just don't make sense anymore and here's why:

 1) The scroll and sort convenience is like no other